Kick off your dining adventure with our Antipasto Platter, a perfect blend of savory, tangy, and fresh ingredients, curated for your enjoyment.

 Antipasto is an Italian appetizer typically consisting of olives, anchovies, cheeses, and meats.
-Literally, the word “antipasto” is derived from the Latin root “anti” meaning “before” and “pastus,” which means “meal.”
+Literally, the word “antipasto” is derived from the Latin root “anti,” meaning “before,” and “pastus,” which means “meal.”
 Thus, the antipasto course simply refers to the dish that precedes all others.

 How to Make an Antipasto Platter

-FILL.
-Arrange the cured meats and cheese, then fill in the spaces with vegetables, bread, and garnish.
+Step 2: Arrange the cured meats and cheese, then fill in the spaces with vegetables, bread, and garnish.

-SERVE & STORE.
-Serve immediately, or cover with plastic wrap and refrigerate until ready to serve.
+Step 3: Serve immediately, or cover with plastic wrap and refrigerate until ready to serve.

 Antipasto Platter Recipe